Eye Tests Hero Banner

 Southern Cross Members receive a Complimentary Standard Package every year.*

-Here we build on our Standard Package with the addition of an Ultra-Wide Digital Retinal Scan (UWDRS), that is 4x wider than standard retinal photography.
-The Optos UWDRS reveals far more of the eye’s retina and blood vessels enabling earlier detection of ocular and general health issues that relate to the retina.
+Here we build on our Standard Package with the addition of a 200 degree Ultra-Wide Digital Retinal Scan.
+The Optos UWDRS reveals far more of the eye’s retina and blood vessels enabling detection of ocular and general health issues that relate to the retina.

 Time: Around 30 minutes